Rust Clap recipes

 # Config { enc_algs: ["aes256", "des3", "thebesttvarynka"] }

-First of all, we need to implement the Cipher enum.
+First, we need to implement the Cipher enum.
 Most likely, you'll have such an enum already implemented in the project, but here we need to write it:

 #[derive(Debug, Clone, clap::ValueEnum)]